Clash of Titans

 Stanford took the opening kick and ripped off three first downs before bogging down in Notre Dame territory.
 Murray Cuddeback's place-kick attempt from the 46 missed, but he would soon get a chance to redeem himself.

 Now Rockne did what many coaches did in those days when they were scored on.
 He chose to kickoff.
-But a piling on penalty on the runback gave the Cardinal good field position on their own 39.
-But with half-a-yard to go on fourth down, Stanford chose to punt, and Cuddeback's boot went over the goal line.
+However, a piling on penalty on the runback gave the Cardinal good field position on their own 39.
+But with half-yard to go on fourth down, Stanford chose to punt, and Cuddeback's boot went over the goal line.

 Starting at its 20, Notre Dame marched relentlessly into Stanford territory.
 The big plays were Crowley's 20y scamper around right end and plunge over left tackle for 15, and Notre Dame's first pass of the game, from Stuhldreher to Miller to the 21.
 Two plays later, Miller carried around left end to the nine.
 But after a timeout, the defense stiffened.
 On fourth and goal from the 11, Ted Shipkey broke through and hurried Harry's pass, which fell far from any receiver.
 After the play, "a doctor was called to bandage Stuhldreher's injured ankle.
 Cardinal boosters noted with satisfaction that Ernie Nevers' ankles were holding out and going strong."
 The Notre Dame quarterback remained on the field when play resumed.